“Sam, please advise me… how do I write a good SEO friendly content?” a frustrated friend once asked me.

 So no matter how bodacious and sublime your blog monetization strategies are, if you are not getting quality and targeted (organic) traffic to your website/blog, you will be unable to make a dime on the internet-web as a blogger.

-In a nutshell, writing SEO friendly article opens your website to a whole new world (market) of internet users who will be happy to read your blog and likely become your high-paying clients in 2019 and beyond!“You can’t just ‘SEO’ your website and be done.
+In a nutshell, writing SEO friendly content opens your website to a whole new world (market) of internet users who will be happy to read your blog and likely become your high-paying clients in 2019 and beyond!“You can’t just ‘SEO’ your website and be done.
 It’s a forever moving goal post.” – Stoney deGeyter Click To Tweet

 What are the 2 types of SEO?

 They are the On-Page SEO and Off-Page SEO.

 - On Page SEO – “On-page SEO is the practice of optimizing individual webpages in order to rank higher and earn more relevant traffic in search engines.
 On-page refers to both the content and HTML source code of a page that can be optimized, as opposed to off-page SEO which refers to links and other external signals.” – MOZ

 - Off Page SEO – “Off-page SEO refers to techniques you can use to improve the position of a web site in the search engine results page (SERPs).” – ReliableSoft